gtb-2022-wang-jingyi/.github/profile/README.md

 You can find me in with this Conan avatar below
 ![Alt text](/pics/portrait.jpg)

-I studied telecommunications for undergrade and change to computing for my master degree.
+I studied telecommunications for undergrad and change to computing for my master degree.
 ![Alt text](/pics/grad.jpg)
 This is me in 2019 on my graduation ceremony.